Tower Bridge spans the River Thames on a clear day, with a boat in the foreground and city buildings behind.

 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.

-If you’re happy to be spontaneous, you can get same-day discounted tickets on the TKTS website.
-Tickets go live from midnight on the day of the performance, and you can even choose your seat.
-The Society of London Theatre runs it, so it’s completely legit.
-We’ve used it many times and always had a great experience.
+Our top tip: If you like to plan ahead, check out the Official London Theatre website for show listings and offers.
+If you’re happy to be spontaneous, their Today’s Tickets section lists same-day discounted tickets from midnight on the day of the performance, and you can choose your seat.
+It’s run in partnership with TKTS, so it’s completely legit.
+We’ve used it at least 50 times (yep, we LOVE theatre) and always found something good.

 Interactive Map: Must-See Spots in London